 Crops vary, even within the same field.
 Precision agriculture technology enables better identification, analysis, and management of this temporal and spatial in-field variability.
-Precision ag is all about reducing this variability through more focused and targeted efforts— efforts which should increase production by maintaining crop quality and quantity.
+Precision agriculture is all about reducing this variability through more focused and targeted efforts - efforts that should increase production by maintaining crop quality and quantity.

 When talking about remote sensing in precision agriculture, we immediately think of sensors and vegetation indices.
 Vegetation or vegetative index is calculated using different spectral bands, usually depending on what type of plant stress you are trying to visualize.

-Our dedicated software for agriculture — Pix4Dfields — comes with the most popular list of indices predefined: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI.
+Our dedicated software for agriculture - Pix4Dfields, comes with the list of most popular predefined indices: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI, and MCARI.
 Each index has a different use and a different visual output.